Doranwen/ffnpagedown/README.md

 Go to to the top of this page and click the Code button, then choose Download Zip.
 Unzip into a folder.

 ## Set up script environment
-Run each command one by one:
+From inside the folder with the script, run each command one by one:
 ```
 python3 -m venv venv
 source venv/bin/activate